adrian-mezei/verified-access-keycloak/README.md

 - Run terraform apply from the terraform folder
 - Manually create a CNAME record for the FQDN with the DNS name of the Keycloak Loadbalancer
+- Configure Verified Access based on terraform output
+- Manually create a CNAME record for the FQDN with the DNS name of the Verified Access Endpoint